notAvu/Stranded-Project/README.md

 - Since I may be short of time, the game will feature just the right amount of levels to showcase the mechanics, serving as some sort of "invisible tutorial"
 - There'll be a couple of short levels for the player to get used to the main mechanics (Jumping, ropes, etc) and a bigger one with different game mechanics and enemies
 # Controls
-- A or left arrow - left
+- A - left
-- D or roght arrow - right
+- D - right
 - Space - jump
 - Shift - Parry/Shield
 - left click - throw rope